Mohan (actor)

-Mohan (born 23 August 1956) is an Indian actor, known for his works predominantly in Tamil cinema, and a few Kannada, Telugu and Malayalam films.
-He is also known as "Kokila Mohan" after his debut film Kokila (1977), and "Mic Mohan" from numerous roles playing singers using microphones.
+Mohan (born 10 May 1956) is an Indian actor, known for his works predominantly in Tamil cinema.
+He has also acted in some Telugu, Kannada and Malayalam films.
+Mohan is also known as "Kokila Mohan" after his debut film Kokila (1977), and "Mic Mohan" from numerous roles playing singers using microphones.
 In 1982, he received the Filmfare Award for Best Tamil Actor for his work in Payanangal Mudivathillai.